obpop/obpop/README.md

 ## Hey there, I'm *Oliver Berggren* 🤙

 I'm a Full Stack Developer based in Malmö, Sweden.
-With a strong foundation in both frontend and backend development, I enjoy building robust, scalable, and user-friendly solutions.
+With a strong foundation in both frontend and backend development, **I enjoy building *useful, profitable and scalable* solutions.**.
 I'm passionate about exploring new technologies, continuously learning, and tackling complex problems with creative approaches.

-**I like building *useful, profitable and valuable* web applications.** 📈

 ## 🌱 About Me
 - 🎓 Final year B.Sc.
 Computer Science student at Malmö University, graduating in June 2025.